hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/MetalLB-Load-Balancer/readme.md

         - 192.168.XXX.XXX-192.168.XXX.XXX
   ```
   *Note that for the addresses at the bottom of the file, we need to set a range of IP addresses that are available on our system for MetalLb to hand out to our services*<br/><br/>
-  * Create The configmap for metallb
+  * Create the configmap for metallb
   ```
   $ kubectl apply -f metallb-configmap.yaml
   ```